magento-research/pwa-studio-target-experiments/README.md

     -   Custom renderers for payment methods
     -   Shipping estimators and tax estimators
     -   Store locators
+-   Adapters for useful add-on libraries
+    -   A [Quicklink](https://getquick.link/) extension that would auto-integrate Quicklink's viewport-aware prefetching
+        -   Inject the `window.onload` handler to register the IntersectionObserver _(use HtmlWebpackPlugin targets)_
+        -   Wrap registered routes with the `withQuicklink` React HOC _(expose a new target in Venia's BabelRouteInjectionPlugin)_
+        -   Expose and use additional properties in registered routes _(same as above)_

 ## Future goodies for this repo